Azure/Build-Modern-AI-Apps-Hackathon/README.md

 git checkout main
 ```

-### Deploy to Azure the core services
+### Deploy the Azure core services

 1. Open the PowerShell command line and navigate to the directory where you cloned the repo.
 2. Navigate into the `starter-artifacts\code\VectorSearchAiAssistant` folder.
 3. Run the following PowerShell script to provision the infrastructure and deploy the API and frontend.
 Provide the name of a NEW resource group that will be created.
-This will provision all of the required infrastructure, deploy the API and web app services into AKS, and import data into Cosmos.
+This will provision all of the required infrastructure, deploy the API and web app services into Azure Container Apps (ACA), and import data into Cosmos.

 ```pwsh
 ./scripts/Starter-Deploy.ps1  -resourceGroup <resource-group-name> -location <location> -subscription <subscription-id>